Ray Atherton: Marriage to Maude Jaffray Hunnewell

-Maud had been living in London when she met Atherton.
+Maude had been living in London when she met Atherton.
 Both were from Boston.
-Maud was a keen golfer, and was the winner of the Surrey County championships of 1927 and a runner up in the French amateur championship.
+Maude was a keen golfer, and was the winner of the Surrey County championships of 1927 and a runner up in the French amateur championship.

-The New York Times reported on April 17, 1928, the engagement of a Boston Girl's to an American Diplomat based in London.
+The New York Times reported on April 17, 1928, the engagement of a Boston Girl to an American Diplomat based in London.
 It also refers to her as the daughter of the late Hollis Horatio Hunnewell Jnr (1868-1922) of Boston, Massachusetts and Mrs John S. Tooker of Ascot, England.
 Atherton married Maude six months later.

 As Mrs Maude Atherton, she continued to play golf with the British aristocracy at friendly tournaments, such as George Cholmondeley, 5th Marquess of Cholmondeley who was her partner in the mixed foursomes Exhibition Golf March at Leeds Castle.